fernandooliveira/moodlefn-assignment_fn_upgrade/readme.txt

-Read me file for block fn_upgrade for moodle1.9 version
+Read me file for block fn_converter for moodle1.9 version

 Installation-
 -------------
+    1.If you are downloading from the github.com using git://github.com/fernandooliveira/moodlefn-assignment_fn_upgrade.git
+    2.Rename the dwonloaded directory to fn_converter
-    1-place the folder fn_upgrade in moodle/blocks directory and after that 2-login as a admin and click the notification link
+    3-place the folder fn_converter in moodle/blocks directory and after that 2-login as a admin and click the notification link

 Limitation-